matrix-org/dendrite/INSTALL.md

 kafka/bin/kafka-server-start.sh -daemon kafka/config/server.properties
 ```

-On MacOS, you can use [homebrew](https://brew.sh/) for easier setup of kafka
+On MacOS, you can use [homebrew](https://brew.sh/) for easier setup of Kafka:

 ```bash
 brew install kafka